Bomba, the Jungle Boy: Film production

 Walter Mirisch had been general manager of Monogram Pictures since 1945.
-They specialized in low-budget movies, including series of regular characters such as Charlie Chan, Joe Palooka, and the Bowery Boys.
-Mirisch looked at the success of the Tarzan films and remembered the Bomba novels; he thought they might translate well into movies.
+They specialized in low-budget films, including series of regular characters such as Charlie Chan, Joe Palooka, and the Bowery Boys.
+Mirisch looked at the success of the Tarzan films and remembered the Bomba novels; he thought they might translate well into films.

 In November 1947, Monogram announced it had bought the rights to all 20 of the novels.
 The studio assigned Walter Mirisch to oversee their production, with the intention of making three Bomba films per year, in color.
 They were seeking a male actor aged 18 to 20 to star.

 In September 1948, Monogram's president, Steve Broidy, announced that the studio would make two Bomba films over the following year, and the films would be in black and white.
 The decision to film in black-and-white was based on economics and efficiency: the studio could insert authentic, black-and-white jungle footage into the new productions.
 Veteran action director Ford Beebe directed all of the films and scripted most of them.
 Only two actors appeared regularly as Bomba's companions: Leonard Mudie as deputy commissioner Andy Barnes, and Smoki Whitfield as friendly native Eli.
 African-American actor James Adamson made occasional appearances in various roles.

-Mirisch later claimed he was paid $2,500 per film, and the success of the series launched him as a producer.; he later became a senior executive at Monogram's successor, Allied Artists Pictures Corporation.
+Mirisch later claimed he was paid $2,500 per film, and the success of the series launched him as a producer; he later became a senior executive at Monogram's successor, Allied Artists Pictures Corporation.

 Johnny Sheffield retired at age 24 after completing the twelfth Bomba film, "Lord of the Jungle".